Last Updated Sep 8, 2020 10:52 AM EDT

 North Little Rock, 1992–1994

 Little remembers killing a heavy-set black woman with a gap between her two front teeth.
 The woman, whose name may have been Ruth, was about 5'7 and weighed about 170 pounds.
 Little met the woman at a house in North Little Rock where a man was selling drugs.

 Little said he and the woman spent a few days together shoplifting.
 He said he was arrested for shoplifting at a Kroger grocery store, and the FBI says records show the North Little Rock police arrested Little for shoplifting at a Kroger on April 20, 1994.
 According to Little, the woman continued staying in a car in the Kroger parking lot after he was arrested.
 The store's manager eventually called the police station and asked them to drop the charges against Little so he could claim his car and get the woman to leave.

 After police released Little from custody, he and the woman drove southwest toward Benton, Arkansas.
 He pulled off a road into a cornfield about 10 miles outside of Little Rock, where he killed the woman and left her body in a pile of cornstalks.

-The video above was produced and edited by Will Croxton.
+The video above was originally published on October 6, 2019.
+It was produced and edited by Will Croxton.